 Contact Our Fargo Criminal Defense Lawyers for Help Today

 You can often improve the outcome of your criminal case by having the right criminal defense lawyer from the very start.
-Contact our experienced Fargo criminal defense attorney, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+Contact our experienced Fargo criminal defense attorney, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.